ClusterLabs/PAF/Quick_Start-CentOS-7.md

 systemctl disable pacemaker
 ~~~

-This guide uses the cluster management tool `pcsd` provided by RHEL to ease the
+This guide uses the cluster management tool `pcsd` to ease the creation and
-creation and setup of a cluster.
-It allows to create the cluster from command
+setup of a cluster.
+It allows to create the cluster from command line, without
-line, without editing configuration files or XML by hands.
+editing configuration files or XML by hands.

 `pcsd` uses the `hacluster` system user to work and communicate with other
 members of the cluster.
 We need to set a password to this user so it can